randyjap/ubiquity/README.md

 ### Phase 5: Reviews (2 days)

-**Objective:** Renters and lessors can leave each other feedback.
-Feedback is added to profile components.
+**Objective:** Renters and lessors can leave each other point feedback.

 ### Bonus Features (TBD)
 - [ ] Lessees must request and lessors may approve rental requests